urbit/docs/docs/arvo/subject.md

     :-  %noun
     =<  (sum [1.000 2.000])

-This program is a cell of two elements: the first, `%say`, tells the interpreter what to produce--in this case a value.
+The first rune, `:-` (colhep, aka [:cons](/hoon/twig/col-cell/hep-cons/)), constructs the 2-element cell that will be our program.
+The first element, `%say`, tells the interpreter what to produce--in this case a value.

 The second element is `|=`, which we know produces a function.
 `|=`'s first child is its argument(s), which in this case is any noun (`*`).
 Its second child is the remainder of the program.

-Similarly, the rest of the program is a cell of the literal `%noun`, which tells the shell that we're producing a value of type `noun`, and the code that we run to actually produce our value of the type `noun`.
+Similarly, the rest of the program (which we construct with another `:-`) is a cell of the literal `%noun`, which tells the shell that we're producing a value of type `noun`, and the code that we run to actually produce our value of the type `noun`.

-`=<` is a rune that takes two children.
+`=<` (tisgal) is a rune that takes two children.
 The second child is the context against which we run the first child.
-So in this case, we are running the expression `(sum 1.000)` against everything contained within the `|%`.
+So in this case, we are running the expression `(sum [1.000 2.000])` against everything contained within the `|%`.
 In Hoon, we call the code executed the "formula" and its context the "subject".

 ```
 ::::::::::::::::::::::::::::::
-=<  (sum 1.000)             :: formula
+=<  (sum [1.000 2.000])             :: formula
 ::::::::::::::::::::::::::::::
 |%                          ::
 ++  three                   ::